20 Terms Every Candle Maker Needs to Know to Ultimately Make – Better Candles

 If I could count the times I’ve been asked, “How do you keep candles from tunneling?”…

 This candle problem haunts both candle makers and candle lovers.
 A tunnel forms in a candle around the wick when a candle has been extinguished before the melt pool has reached the entire diameter of the candle.
-Not does this make your candle look ugly, it also drastically shortens the life of the candle.
+Not does this make your candle look ugly, but it also drastically shortens the life of the candle.

 All you have to do to avoid candle tunneling is to allow a candle to burn until the melt pool spreads across the entire candle surface.
 Yep, that’s it!
-Keep in mind, this can take anywhere from 2 to 4 hours.
+Keep in mind this can take anywhere from 2 to 4 hours.
 So, don’t like a candle unless you’re in for the long haul.

 Candle Sweating is characterized by tiny beads or sometimes pools of fragrance gathering on the top of a container candle or seeping out the sides of a pillar candle.
 There are several reasons candle sweating can occur, but it has a lot to do with the fragrance load.

 Caused by air pockets trapped inside a candle, Sinkhole describes exactly what it looks like on the surface of a candle when this occurs.
-To avoid sinkholes occurring in your candles pay attention to the melt point of your candle wax and the pouring temperature.
+To avoid sinkholes occurring in your candles, pay attention to the melt point of your candle wax and the pouring temperature.
 It’s the #1 candle problem I address and solve here.

 Horizontal lines or rings that form around a pillar or container candle are called Jump Lines, Chatter, and Stuttering.
 This is caused by either pouring wax into a cold container or at too low of a pour temperature.
 It can also be due to using too many additives like crystals, glitter, sprinkles, or dried herbs.

-Phew, you made it through all 20 candle maker terms and now you’re officially ready to take your place in the candle community.
+Phew, you made it through all 20 candle maker terms, and now you’re officially ready to take your place in the candle community.
 Or at least, now you won’t feel clueless when you get into a conversation with a professional candle maker.

 Find more solutions and inspiration for candle making in our resource center for candle makers.
-It’s free to everyone and so is the printable below.
+It’s free to everyone, and so is the printable below.